underrated/Score/README.md

 This separation is necesarry for many reasons:

 * It makes recompilation faster.
-Instead of compiling one huge .cpp file that includes all the headers you compile smaller .cpp files containing the relevant parts of your application.
-That way, whenever you make a change in the code, you won't need to recompile everything all over again but instead you will only compile the .cpp that contains or includes the change.
+Instead of compiling one huge .cpp file that includes all the headers every time you make a change, you compile smaller .cpp files containing the relevant parts of your application into object files which you later link together into a shared or a static library.
+That way, whenever you make a change in the code, you won't need to recompile everything all over again but only the .cpp files that contain or include the change.

 * Sometimes the headers are shipped along with the binaries so that the user can have access to the API of the product without seeing the implementation details.